Understanding Horizon Europe Personnel Costs

 To ensure your personnel costs pass EU audits:

-- Project assignment: Document formal assignment to the EU project
+- Project assignment: Document formal assignment to the EU action.

-- Cost justification: Ensure all costs are actual, necessary, and reasonable
+- Cost justification: Ensure all costs are actual, necessary, and incurred during the reporting period.

-Important: The total number of day-equivalents declared across all EU grants for one person in a year cannot exceed 215 days (minus parental leave).
+Important: The total number of day-equivalents declared across all EU grants for one person in a calendar year cannot exceed 215 days — or the pro-rata equivalent (215 × working time factor) for part-time personnel — minus parental leave actually taken (HE AGA, Article 1.1).
 Our calculator includes validation to help you stay compliant.

 Frequently Asked Questions